jquerygeek/nodejs-mongodb-app/README.md

 an include file contains one function
     function main(app) // app is like dependeny injection {
-     this // usualy: this=app, but might be an other object yo like to extend in this function this.foo=function(){};
+     this // usually: this=app, but might be an other object yo like to extend in this function this.foo=function(){};
     }